-The CWDC added career pathways in the energy industry to My Colorado Journey in June 2021.
-The energy pathways include opportunities in utilities generation, utilities transmission and distribution, renewables, oil and gas production and operation, and oil and gas distribution.
-Learn more and view energy career pathways.
+The CWDC added career pathways in the Transportation and Advanced Manufacturing industry to My Colorado Journey in June 2022.
+The transportation pathways include opportunities in Freight, Air, Public transportation, and mechanics.
+Advanced manufacturing has opportunities in production, engineering, quality assurance, maintenance, and supply chain/logistics.
+Learn more and view the new career pathways.

 Definitions & Resources